brunopistone/flan-t5-multi-language/README.md

-# Multi Language HuggingFace Flan-T5 XXL using Amazon SageMaker
+# Multi Language HuggingFace Flan-T5 XXL Sharded using Amazon SageMaker

 The scope of this repo is to provide an end-to-end example for using HuggingFace Flan T5 XXL model on AWS by using Amazon SageMaker Real-Time Endpoint, Amazon Comprehend, and Amazon Translate for managing multi-language inputs.